 Once you have footnotes, the option to Show Notes will appear.
 You can use this to look at all your footnotes together to ensure formatting is accurate.

 There is an option for Insert Citation.
 This can be a useful tool, but requires some work.
 You can enter all the bibliographical information and it will create a citation for you.
 Some of the entry boxes can be confusing so early on you will have to look at the way the citation gets formatted and figure out which information you really need to put in which space.
 For papers with dozens of sources that are used many times this is worth the work.
 For shorter papers with only a handful of sources, it probably is not.

 This is also a place you can enter a caption for your image.
 It is easier to just right click on the image and select Enter Caption.

 Your professors will probably attach comments to your work in the Review tab.
 As you clear each item select Delete.
 This is easier done by right clicking inside the comment.
 Do not resubmit an assignment with comments still attached.

 There is an option here to Read Aloud.
 You should read it aloud yourself, but this is a good tool for double checking.
 If something doesn’t make sense, reconsider how you phrase it.

 Check accessibility is the other main option you will use here.
 Accessibility is the ability of all users to access something.
-While it is not commonly required in college because the only person reading your work is the professor, it is generally a requirement in the professional world.
+While it is not commonly required in college because the only person reading your work is the professor, it is generally a requirement in the professional world so it is a good idea to develop the habit early.
 There is usually an accessibility icon at the bottom left of a Word document you can just click on.